-1) W nat is the most common complaint you hear from passengers?
-0 The bus does not come often enough

-- The bus is too hot

-The bus is late/delayed

-- The bus stops are not safe - The bus stop area is not comfortable to wait - The sidewalks to access the bus are in bad shape - The shelters/bus stops are in bad condition - The trip takes too long - QUESTORIUS SOMETIMES: WHAT BUS Other: NO COMPLAINTS } JUST IS THIS I WHAT TIME ARE YOU LEAVING I HOW MANY MINUTES DO WE HAVE BEFORE YOU PULL OFF.
-JUST ISSUE'S - What are some of the obstacles facing passengers when it comes to riding the bus on Routes 11, 15, 54, 70, and 80?
-Comment Box: NEAR SHOPPERS VALUE - 3) Which stops or shelters could use improvements on Routes 11, 15, 54, 70, and 80?
-List nearest cross street or landmark if mid-block):
+- 1) What is the most common complaint you hear from passengers? - The bus does not come often enough - o The bus is late/delayed - o The bus is too hot - The bus stops are not safe - The bus stop area is not comfortable to wait - The sidewalks to access the bus are in bad shape - o The shelters/bus stops are in bad condition - The trip takes too long - QUESTODONS SOMETIMES : WHAT Other: NO COMPLAINTS ; JUST TIME ARE YOU LEAVING I HOW MANY MINUTES DO IS THIS / WHAT WE HAVE BEFORE YOU PULL OFF.
+SIGNAGE JUST ISSUE'S WITH VISIBLE